Hamzah Thayeb: Life and career

-From 2005 to 2008, Hamzah was Ambassador of Indonesia to Australia.
+From 2005 to 2008, Hamzah was ambassador to Australia.
+He described his ambassadorship in Australia 'a very important posting'.
 In March 2006, Hamzah faced protests from Papuan and refugee activists over the West Papuan refugee crisis.
 The Indonesian Government guaranteed the Papuan's safety and Hamzah said he did not understand why the West Papuans had sought asylum to begin with.
 Hamzah was temporarily recalled to Indonesia when the Australian Government granted the Papuans asylum.
 He arrived back in Canberra in June 2006.